carj/pyPreservica/docs/entity.rst

 Making a call to the Preservica repository is very simple.

-Begin by importing the pyPreservica module
+Begin by importing the pyPreservica module, you can import only the API you need or the whole library.

+To import all the pyPreservica functionality use:

 .. code-block:: python

     from pyPreservica import *

-Now, let's create the ``EntityAPI`` client
+Now, let's create the ``EntityAPI`` client object, this can have any name, but lets call it ``client`` to keep things simple.

 .. code-block:: python

     client = EntityAPI()

 Fetching Entities (Assets, Folders & Content Objects)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^